 Acceptance of Deposits by the Companies

-Regarding companies, deposits received from the members and the public at large are one of the major sources through which they can raise funds.
-Understanding this, the Companies Act has brought in relevant sections and allied provisions which would control the companies inviting such deposits such that the general and wider interest would be safeguarded with respect to all persons who offer these deposits to such companies.
-Section 73 to 76A of the Companies Act, read with the Companies (Acceptance of Deposits) Rules is governing the acceptance of deposits and renewal or repayment thereof.
+Regarding companies, deposits received from the members and the public at large are one of the primary sources through which they can raise funds.
+Understanding this, the Companies Act has introduced relevant sections and associated provisions that control companies inviting such deposits, ensuring that the general and wider interests of all persons offering these deposits to such companies are safeguarded.
+Sections 73 to 76A of the Companies Act, read with the Companies (Acceptance of Deposits) Rules, govern the acceptance of deposits and renewal or repayment thereof.

 Deposit

-As per section 2(31) deposit, is nothing but receipt of money by way of deposit or loan or in such other form by a company.
-But this does not include such categories of receipt which are prescribed by the Companies Act in consultation with the RBI (Reserve Bank of India), and are specified or detailed in (Article: Amounts not Considered as Deposits).
+As per Section 2(31), a deposit is the receipt of money by way of deposit, loan, or in any other form by a corporation.
+But this does not include such categories of receipt which the Companies Act prescribes in consultation with the RBI (Reserve Bank of India), and are specified or detailed in (Article: Amounts not Considered as Deposits).

 Applicability

-All companies shall accept deposits from both members and the general public complying with section 73 to section 76A as per the Companies Act.
-Section 73(1) states that, on or after commencement of the Companies Act, no company shall invite, accept or renew deposits except in the manner which has been provided under this chapter.
-As per the same, the following companies have been kept out of the same namely:
+All companies shall accept deposits from both members and the general public, complying with sections 73 to 76A as per the Companies Act.
+Section 73(1) states that, on or after commencement of the Companies Act, no company shall invite, accept, or renew deposits except in the manner which has been provided under this chapter.
+As per the same, the following companies have been kept out of the same, namely:

-a) a banking company and a non-banking financial company (NBFC) or Housing Finance Company as per RBI,
+a) a banking company and a non-banking financial company (NBFC) or a Housing Finance Company as per the RBI,

 b) other companies as specified by the Central Government in consultation with the RBI.